3 Steps to Creating a Website like Tripadvisor and Becoming a Leader in Your Niche

-Most vacations start with planning: booking tickets, accommodation, etc. For that, experienced travelers use aggregators for searching the best deals on trips, hotels, and flights.
+Most vacations start with planning: booking tickets, accommodation, etc. For that, experienced travelers use aggregators for searching for the best deals on trips, hotels, and flights.

 The second most important factor that people consider after the price is online reviews.
 That’s why it’s no wonder that 93% of hoteliers regard online reviews as one of the most influential factors for the future of their business.
 Other things travelers pay attention to are the proximity to attractions, photos, and location.

 TripAdvisor is one of the most popular travel review directories.
 This world-renowned website accommodates more than 600 million reviews in 28 languages.
 It is possible to replicate their service and reach the same success?
-What you need to know to make a review website like TripAdvisor?
+What do you need to know to make a review website like TripAdvisor?

 Let’s find out how to make a review website like TripAdvisor in 3 steps!